casdoor/casdoor-website/docs/integration/java/spring-cloud-gateway.md

   - `CasdoorResponse response = casdoorResourceService.uploadResource(user, tag, parent, fullFilePath, file);`
   - `CasdoorResponse response = casdoorResourceService.deleteResource(file.getName());`

-## Step7: Restart project
+## Step 7: Restart the project

-After start, open your favorite browser and visit **<http://localhost:9090>**, then click any button which can request resources from `casdoor-api`.
+After starting the project, open your favorite browser and visit **<http://localhost:9090>**.
+Then click any button that requests resources from `casdoor-api`.

 ![index](/img/integration/java/spring_cloud_gateway/index.png)

 The gateway authentication logic will be triggered.
-Since you are not logged in, you will jump to the login interface.
-Click Login Button.
+Since you are not logged in, you will be redirected to the login interface.
+Click the Login button.

 ![toLogin](/img/integration/java/spring_cloud_gateway/toLogin.png)